richo/groundstation/README.md

 intended to build distributed knowledge graphs, and then sync them up in hostile network settings.

-Its uses are wide and varied, but some key examples are:

-* Locale-driven marketplaces.
-* Fully decentralised bulletin boards.
-* Networks that keep working long after the internet has failed.

 The core of its implementation is an object store of linked immutable objects that are synced via a gossip protocol.